fsprojects/TestDynamo/README.md

 ### Database Serializers

-Database serializers are available from the `TestDynamo.Serialization` nuget package
+Database serializers are available from the `TestDynamo.Serialization` nuget package.

-Database serializers can serialize or deserialize an entire database or global database to facilitate data driven testing
+Database serializers can serialize or deserialize an entire database or global database to facilitate data driven testing.

 ```C#
 using TestDynamo;